mozilla/infosec.mozilla.org/docs/guidelines/web_security.md

 # CSRF Prevention

 Cross-site request forgeries are a class of attacks where unauthorized commands are transmitted to a website from a trusted user.
-Because they inherit the users cookies (and hence session information), they appear to be validly issued commands.
+Because they inherit the user's cookies (and hence session information), they appear to be validly issued commands.
 A CSRF attack might look like this:

 ```
 <!-- Attempt to delete a user's account -->